Thailand Itinerary : 10 days in the land of smile

-The mandatory stop is Slinky bar on the north beach to see the famous fire show.
+The mandatory stop is Slinky bar on the north beach to see the fire shows.

-Then when you get enough of it you have a dozen of bars, all within a few hundred meters where you can drink cheap buckets til late...
+Then when you get enough of it you have a good dozen of bars, all within a few hundred meters where you can drink cheap buckets and play beer pong til late .

 Day 8 : Chill day in Phi Phi or Krabi